insenseanalytics/mcms-docs/docs/source/index.rst

 		LocationProvider.Builder builder =  new LocationProvider.Builder();
 		LocationProvider mLocationProvider = builder.withContext(mContext)
-			.withListener(this)          // the container class must implement ILocationReceivedCallback .build();
+			.build();

 2. The default configuration for listening to the user's location is a min. **30 meter** displacement and **5 minutes** update frequency for the next location callback trigger.
 You may customize this configuration as follows: